dnoesgaard/ssg-bid/content/01-Calls/01-Africa-2017/01-eligibility/en.md

 1. All projects must include activities contributing to the first component category and may also include activities contributing to the second component category:
   + Activities to mobilize biodiversity data
   + Integrating biodiversity information into policy and decision-making processes
-2. Applications must be submitted by the principal investigator and grant coordinator that will coordinate the project activities on behalf of the project collaborators.
+2. The principal investigator and grant coordinator responsible for organizing project activities on behalf of the project collaborators must submit the concept note.
 The grant coordinator must be a legal entity located in an [eligible African ACP country](../eligible-countries).
 3. Projects must involve users of biodiversity data as project partners, such as scientists, policy and decision-makers.
 These must be representatives of legal entities located in an [eligible African ACP country](../eligible-countries).
 A letter of support for the project must be provided from at least one data user.
 4. All projects must include a major component of data mobilization through the GBIF network.
 It is expected that most BID funding is directed towards data mobilization.
 As a guideline for the small grants, the amount of BID funding spent on data mobilization activities should not be less than 60% of the total grant.
 5. BID funds may be used to cover up to 50% of the costs of any IT services or purchases, up to a maximum of €1,000 of any small grant.
 Receipts will need to be provided in financial reports.